EPFL-RT/Data_Analysis_Sirius/README.md

 3. Once the data is fetched, select on of the available sessions
 4. Chose the data you want to download
 5. Get a first visualization by plotting the data before downloading !
+6. Click on the **Open dialogue Box** button in the sidebar
-6. Enter a file name and dowload the data by clicking the **Download data as CSV** button
+7. Enter a file name and dowload the data by clicking the **Download data as CSV** button